Sakpal/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/vault-queries.md

 }
 ```

-This will transform each element to a String object which is the given state’s transaction ID.
+This will transform each element to a `String` object which is the given state’s transaction ID.

 #### Collecting

-We want to collect our result set into <b> one single integer </b>.
+We want to collect our result set into one single integer.

-For this, we’ll need the `net.corda.v5.ledger.utxo.query.VaultNamedQueryCollector<R, T>` interface.
+For this, we need the `net.corda.v5.ledger.utxo.query.VaultNamedQueryCollector<R, T>` interface.
 The `<R>` parameter is the type of the original result set (in our case `String` because of our transformation) and `<T>` is the type we’ll collect into (in our case this is an `Int`).

 This interface has only one method: